awesomeot/my-portfolio/README.md

 # Ot Ratsaphong's Portfolio

 This is my professional portfolio site.
-I uses AWS and ReactJS.
+It uses AWS and ReactJS.

-## Technologies used
+## Technologies Used

   HTML
   CSS
+  Git & GitHub
+  SSH